ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

   - **Docs:** https://www.vaultproject.io/docs/commands/operator/unseal
   - `vault operator unseal [OPTIONS] [KEY]`
+  - This is performed after the server has been initialized
   - More than one person running this command separately from separate terminals, targeting the same valut server address
+  - Can also be done using the vault server UI via web browser
   - _Example Output:_ Entering 2 of 3 unseal keys to unseal vault

     - ```text